sinatra/sinatra.github.com/configuration.markdown

 ### `:sessions` - enable/disable cookie based sessions

-Support for encrypted, cookie-based sessions are included with Sinatra but are disabled by default.
+Support for signed (but not encrypted), cookie-based sessions are included with Sinatra but are disabled by default.
 Enable them with:

     set :sessions, true